genericengine2018/pup.exchange/README.md

 #updated 2020/12/14

-The core code has upgraded.
+The core code has upgraded with some small changes and bug fixes.
 A new account puppycore125 has been deployed to run the code as the old ones can not be modified.
-The old accounts(123,124) still remain active and the services can be accessed with any eos prc tools.
+The old accounts(123,124) still remain active and the services can be accessed with any eos rpc tools.